fleetdm/fleet/docs/Using Fleet/MDM-setup.md

 2. Set the `mdm.apple_bm_default_team` configuration option to the desired team's name.

 3. Run the `fleetctl apply -f <your-YAML-file-here>` command.

-### Pending hosts
-Some time after you purchase a Mac through Apple or an authorized reseller, but before it has been set up, the Mac will appear in ABM as in transit.
-When the Mac appears in ABM, it will also appear in Fleet with **MDM status** set to "Pending."
-After the new host is set up, the **MDM Status** will change to "On" and the host will be assigned to the default team.

 ## Renewing ABM